celestiaorg/docs/developers/blobstream-proof-queries.md

 - 3: in order to batch multiple blocks into the same commitment, we create a commitment over the `(dataRoot, height)` tuple for a batch of blocks, which results in a data root tuple root.
-It's this commitment that gets stored in the Blobstream X smart contract.
+It's this commitment that gets stored in the Blobstream smart contract.

-So, if we're able to prove that a share is part of a row, then that row is committed to by a data root.
-Then, prove that that data root along with its height is committed to by the data root tuple root, which gets saved to the Blobstream X contract, we can be sure that that share was committed to in the corresponding Celestia block.
+So, if we're able to prove:

+- That a share is part of a row, then that row is committed to by a data root.
+- Then, prove that that data root along with its height is committed to by the data root tuple root, which gets saved to the Blobstream contract.

+We can be sure that that share was committed to in the corresponding Celestia block.

 In this document, we will provide details on how to query the above proofs,